 5) Strengthen our Union of nations and bring our country back together.

 This ambition is something I will continue to support the Government in achieving.

 Brexit continues to dominate politics in the UK as one of the most significant issues facing the country in a generation.
-As I outlined during the referendum this was not be an easy process with uncertain times in the short-term, and we are still at this stage.
-However, there is a fundamental underling principle in all of this - the British people have spoken through the democratic referendum and their will must be respected.
+As I outlined during the referendum this was not going to be an easy process, with uncertain times in the short-term, and we are still at this stage.
+However, there is a fundamental underlying principle in all of this - the British people have spoken through the democratic referendum and their will must be respected.
 We are fortunate to live in such a liberal democracy, particularly when you look at what is happening in Zimbabwe or North Korea.
 Democracy ensures the rights and views of the populace.